Make-School-Courses/FEW-2.5-Data-Visualization-and-Web-Graphics/notes/final.md

 Use your graphing skills to compare cereals find the relationship between ingredients and the rating.

+Imagein you have been hired by a company that wants to develop a new cereal and they are doing competitive analysis.
+You are m aking a presentation that will show what is available today and make inferences as to why some products are more popular than others.

 The dataset contains 80 cereals.
-Each cereal has a rating and a list of ingredients.
+Each cereal has a **rating** and a list of **ingredients**.
 Your goal is to graph the data in three graphs and try to show what ingredients make a cereal popular.

 ## Cereal Data